JPro-one/JPro-Documentation/README.md

 url | content
 ----| -------
 /status                     | Returns a page with some statistics about the running server.
-/status/alive               | Asks the running server whether it's alive and ok., When the javafx-thread is not being blocked and running normally the server responds with the word "alive".
+/status/alive               | Asks the running server whether it's alive and ok., When the javafx-thread is not being blocked and running normally, the server responds with the word "alive".
 /info/log/console.log       | Returns a log-file with all the console-output of the application.
 The logging of the console-output can be deactivated in the `jpro.conf`.
 /info/log/info.log          | Returns a log-file with all the info-logs in the jpro-server.
 /info/log/warning.log       | Returns a log-file with all the warning-logs in the jpro-server.
 /info/log/error.log         | Returns a log-file with all the error-logs in the jpro-server.
 /info/log/activity.log      | Returns a log-file with all the activity-logs in the jpro-server.
 /info/fxstack               | Returns the whole stack-trace of the javafx-thread.
-Useful for debugging an blocked javafx-threads.
+Useful for debugging blocked javafx-threads.
 /info/minmemory             | Returns the memory-usage of the jvm, after running the garbage-collector.
 /test/\<appname>            | Creates a simple test-page, which opens the provided application.
 /test/fullscreen/\<appname> | Creates a simple test-page, which opens the provided application in fullscreen.
 /test/scrolling/\<appname>  | Creates a simple test-page, which opens the provided application as natively scrollable.
 /info/heapdumps/heapdump.hprof | Downloads the heapdump of the server.
 Useful for finding memory-leaks with tools liks [VisualVM](https://visualvm.github.io/)

-Here an examples of a command to a running jpro server called **live.ff-drohnenquiz.de**:
+Here an examples of a command sent to a running jpro server called **live.ff-drohnenquiz.de**:

 ```
     live.ff-drohnenquiz.de/status